Kitupala/addressbook/README.md

-# Getting Started with Create React App
+# addressBook

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This React app was created as a practice project.

 ## Available Scripts